-The Personal Segment of our business presently consists solely of our Personal Lines business unit.
-Our Personal Lines business unit markets and services non-standard personal automobile policies and low value dwelling/homeowners, renters and manufactured homes in 15 states.
+The Personal Segment of our business consists solely of our Personal Lines business unit.
+Our Personal Lines business unit markets and services non-standard personal automobile policies and renters insurance in 14 states.
 We conduct this business under the name Hallmark Insurance Company.
 Hallmark Insurance Company provides management, policy and claims administration services to HIC and includes the operations of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc. Our non-standard personal automobile insurance generally provides for the minimum limits of liability coverage mandated by state laws to drivers who find it difficult to purchase automobile insurance from standard carriers as a result of various factors, including driving record, vehicle, age, claims history, or limited financial resources.
 Products offered by our Personal Lines business unit include the following:

 - Personal automobile.
 Personal automobile insurance is the primary product offered by our Personal Lines business unit.
 Our policies typically provide coverage to individuals for bodily injury and property damage at the minimum limits required by law, and for physical damage to an insured's own vehicle from collision and various other perils.
-In addition, many states require policies to provide for first party personal injury protection, frequently referred to as no-fault coverage. - Low value dwelling/homeowners.
-Low value dwelling/homeowners insurance provides coverage against insured's property being destroyed or damaged by various perils and coverage for liability exposure of the insured. - Renters.
+In addition, many states require policies to provide for first party personal injury protection, frequently referred to as no-fault coverage. - Renters.
 Renters insurance provides coverage for the contents of a renter's home or apartment and for liability.
-Renter's policies are similar to homeowners insurance, except they do not cover the structure. - Manufactured homes.
-Manufactured home insurance covers mobile home owners against various perils and may include the liability exposure of the insured.
+Renter's policies are similar to homeowners insurance, except they do not cover the structure.

-Our Personal Lines business unit markets its products through 3,335 independent retail agents operating in its target geographic markets.
-Non-standard automobile represented 88% of the premiums produced during 2013.
+During the fourth quarter of 2014, the Personal Lines business unit discontinued the low value dwelling/homeowner's and manufactured homes insurance products it previously offered.
+Our Personal Lines business unit markets its products through 3,302 independent retail agents operating in its target geographic markets.
+Non-standard automobile represented 93% of the premiums produced during 2014.
 Our Personal Lines business unit qualifies new agent appointments in order to establish an efficient network of independent agents to effectively penetrate its highly competitive markets.
 Our Personal Lines business unit periodically evaluates its independent agents and discontinues the appointment of agents whose production history does not satisfy certain standards.
-During 2013, the top ten independent agency groups produced approximately 36%, and no individual agency group produced more than 16%, of the total premium volume of our Personal Lines business unit.
+During 2014, the top ten independent agency groups produced approximately 30%, and no individual agency group produced more than 8%, of the total premium volume of our Personal Lines business unit.

-During 2013, personal automobile liability coverage accounted for approximately 85% and personal automobile physical damage coverage accounted for the remaining 15% of the total non-standard automobile premiums produced by our Personal Lines business unit.
+During 2014, personal automobile liability coverage accounted for approximately 82% and personal automobile physical damage coverage accounted for the remaining 18% of the total non-standard automobile premiums produced by our Personal Lines business unit.
 Our most common policy term is a six month policy.
-We do offer additional terms of one-, two-, three and twelve-month policies in certain markets.
+We do offer additional terms of one-, two-, three- and twelve-month policies in certain markets.
 Our typical non-standard personal automobile customer is unable or unwilling to pay a full or half year premium in advance.
 Accordingly, we currently offer a direct bill program where the premiums are directly billed to the insured on a monthly basis.
 We charge installment fees for each payment under the direct bill program.
+Our Personal Lines business unit markets its products in 14 states directly for HIC, AHIC, HCM and HNIC.